26 Quick and Easy Tips for Organizing Your Entire Kitchen

 1. Divide and Conquer Your Plastic Containers

 There's nothing worse than opening a cabinet door and unleashing an avalanche of plastic food storage containers.
 If your collection is out of control, try tossing any container that's stained, cracked or doesn't seal properly.
-Then use one of the specialty dividers below to separate your lids and containers by size, and quickly tidy up your cabinet or drawer.
+Then use one of the specialty dividers below to separate your lids and containers by size.

 2. Put Your Essentials Front and Center

 Spend less time searching for spices, paper towels, clean sponges and more, and use magnetic caddies to keep your supplies out in the open.
 (But conveniently out of the way.)

 Plastic bags can turn into clutter pretty quickly.
 Our advice?
 Stop the problem before it begins with a sleek, stainless steel dispenser like this.
 The unit can be mounted to the inside of your cabinet or pantry, and it can hold up to 30 plastic grocery bags.